dents0/cloud-functions/get_pip_version/README.md

+Description
+---
-Returns the version of PIP used in the Cloud Functions environment
+Returns the version of PIP used in the Cloud Functions environment.